-The Leelanau Peninsula has become well known for its Riesling and other crisp, cool-climate whites.
-What is often overlooked however, is the high quality red wines being grown in our region.
+Leelanau Peninsula has become well known for its Riesling and other crisp, cool-climate whites.
+What is often overlooked, however, is the high quality red wines being grown in our region.

-Use passcode “the hunt is on” to get free tastings of featured red wines during this event!
+Use passcode “the hunt is on” to get free tastings of featured red wines!

-Stay tuned for a list of featured wines…
+Stay tuned for the rest of the featured wines…